contensis/canvas-schema/contensis-types.md

 ## _image

-This take the existing Contensis format of image into an `_image` type, and keeps the contents the same as a CMS image today.
+This takes the existing Contensis format of image into an `_image` type, and keeps the contents the same as a CMS image today.

 ### Examples